desertwitch/SnapRAID-on-unRAID/README.md

 So far testing with XFS filesystems has had promising results and shown no interference with Unraid's parity mechanisms.

-This project continues to be licensed under GPL2, GPL3 and/or MIT (where applicable, see respective source code files).
+This project continues to be licensed under GPL2, GPL3 and/or MIT (where applicable, see files).

-SnapRAID binaries are compiled from source code © 2011-2024 Andrea Mazzoleni (https://github.com/amadvance/snapraid)
+SnapRAID binaries compiled from source © 2011-2024 Andrea Mazzoleni (https://github.com/amadvance/snapraid)